 Overview

-Adam Rosenblatt is Associate Professor of the Practice in International Comparative Studies at Duke University and the Interim Director of the program in 2022-2023.
-An artist and scholar of human rights, the ethics of care, and our ties to the dead, he is the author of Digging for the Disappeared: Forensic Science after Atrocity (Stanford University Press, 2015), a winner of Choice's 2016 Outstanding Academic Title award.
-His forthcoming book, Cemetery Citizens, is an ethnography of grassroots groups working to preserve and honor places of the marginalized dead.
-The book focuses on race and disability through ongoing reclamation efforts in African American burial grounds and former psychiatric hospital cemeteries.
-It uses sketches and poetic inquiry to “draw out” the voices and active, embodied presence of the activists and memory-workers Adam accompanies.
+Adam Rosenblatt is Professor of the Practice in International Comparative Studies and Cultural Anthropology at Duke University.
+An ethnographer interested in human rights, the ethics of care, and our ongoing ties to the dead, Rosenblatt is the author of Digging for the Disappeared: Forensic Science after Atrocity (Stanford University Press, 2015), a winner of Choice's 2016 Outstanding Academic Title award, and Cemetery Citizens: Reclaiming the Past and Working for Justice in American Burial Grounds (2024).
+Cemetery Citizens is an ethnography of grassroots groups working to preserve and honor places of the marginalized dead.
+The book largely focuses on ongoing reclamation efforts in African American burial grounds, including Durham's own Geer Cemetery.
+It uses sketches and poetic inquiry to “draw out” the voices and active, embodied presence of descendants, grassroots activists and memory-workers.

 In Durham, Adam works with the Friends of Geer Cemetery, teaches community-engaged courses, and is the co-founder of the Durham Black Burial Grounds Collaboratory, an academic-community-cemetery partnership funded by the Duke Endowment.